blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

-## IF-THEN-ELSE QUESTIONS
+## IF-THEN-ELSEIF QUESTION

-1. Write a PL/SQL program to find whether a given number is odd or even.
+1. Write a PL/SQL program to display the grade list of a student.

 **ALGORITHM**

 1. Start
-2. Enter the number to check
+2. Enter three marks
-3. If the number is divisible by 2, then the number is Even
-4. Else, the number is odd
-5. Print the output
+3. Calculate total mark and percentage
+4. Check if the percentage is greater than 90, then display grade as A grade
+5. Check if the percentage is greater than 80 and less than 90, then display grade as B
+6. Otherwise, display grade as C grade
-6. Stop
+7. Stop

 # Program (IF-THEN-ELSEIF)